project-copacetic/copacetic/website/versioned_docs/version-v0.9.x/faq.md

 For more information on source policies, see [Buildkit Source Policies](https://docs.docker.com/build/building/env-vars/#experimental_buildkit_source_policy).

+## I am getting `downloaded package ... version ... lower than required ... for update` error when trying to patch an image.
+What does this mean?

+This error means that the package manager is trying to install a version of the package that is lower than the version that was required from the scanner report.
+This can happen for a few reasons:

+- Package repositories are not updated to the latest version of the package.
+For example, sometimes there is a lag between when a CVE is detected by Trivy using Red Hat vulnerability database and when it is available in the package repositories for CentOS.

+- Scanner reports are not up to date.
+Make sure to run the scanner with the latest vulnerability database.
+If you are using Trivy, it is recommended to pull the latest version of the Trivy DB, and not rely on cached or stale versions.

+To verify the package version discrepancies, you can compare the package version provided by the package repositories and the scanner reports.
+Follow the Trivy documentation on [how to find the security advisory data sources](https://aquasecurity.github.io/trivy/dev/community/contribute/discussion/#false-detection), and then compare the package version in the scanner report with the applicable security advisory, and applicable package repository.

+If you are continuing to see this and the package repositories and vulnerability databases are not updated, you can either:

+- use `--ignore-errors` flag or [filter the applicable vulnerability in the scanner](troubleshooting.md#filtering-vulnerabilities).

+- update all packages without any scanner reports.
+This can be done by not providing a scanner report to copa, and copa will update all packages to the latest version available in the package repositories.

 ## Can I use Dependabot with Copa patched images?
 Yes, see [best practices](best-practices.md#dependabot) to learn more about using Dependabot with Copa patched images.